utsaslab/crashmonkey/README.md

 python xfsMonkey.py -f /dev/sda -d /dev/cow_ram0 -t btrfs -e 102400 -u build/tests/seq1/ > outfile
 ```

 Sit back and relax.
 This is going to take about 35 minutes to complete if run on a single machine.
-This will run all the 328 tests of seq-1 on `btrfs` filesystem of size `100MB`.
+This will run all the 328 tests of seq-1 on a `btrfs` file system `100MB` in size.
 The bug reports can be found in the folder `diff_results`.
-The workloads are named j-lang<1-328>, and if any of these resulted in a bug, you will see a bug report with the same name as that of the workload, describing the difference between the expected and actual state.
+The workloads are named j-lang<1-328>, and, if any of these resulted in a bug, you will see a bug report with the same name as that of the workload, describing the difference between the expected and actual state.

 ## Tutorial ##
 This tutorial walks you through the workflow of workload generation to testing, using a small bounded space of seq-1 workloads.
 Generating and running the tests in this tutorial will take less than 2 minutes.